s4sikdar/YouTube-Comment-Scraper/README.md

 3. The link to the comment, with key "link"
 4. A list of children comments, with dictionaries that have the above keys except for their own list of children
 ### Options taken by the script
-Script usage: `python main.py [-h] [-l LIMIT] --url URL [--pattern PATTERN] [-o OUTPUT] [--hours HOURS] [--minutes MINUTES] [--seconds SECONDS]`
+Script usage: `main.py [-h] [-l LIMIT] --url URL [--pattern PATTERN] [-o OUTPUT] [--hours HOURS] [--minutes MINUTES] [--seconds SECONDS] [-L] [-F LOGFILE] [-B]`

 Arguments taken:
 ```
-  -h, --help            	show this help message and exit
+  -h, --help				show the help message and exit

   -l LIMIT, --limit LIMIT		the maximum number of comments we will scrape

   --url URL				the YouTube video url for the video you want to scrape
 					(should be available)

   --pattern PATTERN			The regular expression pattern you use to parse and
-                        	match text patterns in comments.
-By default, all
+					match text patterns in comments (case insensitive).
+By
-                        	comments are matched and added to the JSON.
+					default, all comments are matched and added to the
+					JSON.

   -o OUTPUT, --output OUTPUT		The output file you will store the JSON in.
 Defaults
 					to "comments.json".

   --hours HOURS				The maximum number of hours you want the program to
 					run.

   --minutes MINUTES			The maximum number of minutes you want the program to
 					run.

   --seconds SECONDS			The maximum number of seconds you want the program to
 					run.

+  -L, --enabled_logging			enable logging (sets the logger level to debug)

+  -F LOGFILE, --logfile	LOGFILE 	the logfile that you want to send logging output to

+  -B, --buffer				Read in the dictionaries returned in each iteration
+					and immediately write it to the json file.
+This is
+					highly recommended for videos with large numbers of
+					comments (1000+ comments).
 ```
 ### Setup steps
 1. Ensure you have git bash installed.